Sitecore: Acquisitions

+Headless and Cloud Architecture

+In July 2022, Sitecore introduced XM Cloud, a fully managed, cloud-hosted platform built on Sitecore's headless CMS and including a visual Pages editor for content authors.
+The release moved Sitecore's core content management and authoring capabilities to a modern cloud architecture and introduced support for a more composable technology stack.
+Published content can be delivered through Experience Edge, a Sitecore-hosted service that exposes content through a GraphQL API and distributes it through a content delivery network.

 Sitecore MVP Award

 The Most Valuable Professional (MVP) Award is a recognition given by a number of technology organizations to individuals who have made outstanding contributions to their communities, particularly in the areas of technology, innovation, and sharing their inventing and experience.
 Inspired by Microsoft Most Valuable Professional award, Sitecore in 2006 introduced Sitecore Most Valuable Professional (MVP) Award.
 This award, running ever since, acknowledges professionals who actively contribute their knowledge and expertise to the Sitecore community, both online and offline.
 MVPs are selected from several thousands of certified developers and active community participants, making it a prestigious recognition within the Sitecore ecosystem.
 This program highlights individuals who have made a significant impact through their contributions and support for Sitecore products and their users.

 Sitecore employees are not eligible for participation, mostly because of having an unfair inside knowledge advantage and a conflict of interests.
 There are no other constraints to the participants, as soon as they demonstrate excellence over 12 consequent months starting December 1st of each year.

 Sitecore publishes an official press release each year after the award winners are announced, typically between the end of January and early February.
 All the award winners for the past years since 2008 are published at Sitecore MVP Directory that allows searching and filtering by various criteria, such as a category, country, year or direct search by a winner's name to see the years of award recognition and categories.